emqx/cloud-docs/en_US/deployments/redis_auth.md

     ::: tip
      * If the current deployment is Basic deployment, please fill in the public address for the server address
-     * If the current deployment is Professional deployment, you need to create a [VPC peer connection](https://docs.emqx.com/en/cloud/latest/deployments/vpc_peering.html), please fill in the intranet address for the server address.
+     * If the current deployment is Professional deployment, you need to create a [VPC peer connection](https://docs.emqx.com/en/cloud/latest/deployments/vpc_peering.html), please fill in the internal network address for the server address.
      * If you are prompted with Init resource failure! check whether the server address is correct, and whether the security group is enabled
     :::